iot-for-all/iotc-ava-gateway/README.md

    * Creating a `./configs` directory to store your working files.
 This directory is configured to be ignored by Git so as to prevent you accidentally checking in any confidential secrets.
    * The `./configs` directory will include your working files:
      * `imageConfig.json` - defines the docker container image name
-     * `state.json` - defines the properties read from the Edge device at runtime
-     * `./mediaPipelines` - a folder containing the media pipeline files that will be included into your docker container image.
-If you have any fixed instance variables you would set them here in the `objectPipelineInstance.json` or the `motionPipelineInstance.json` file.
+     * `./mediaPipelines` - a folder containing the media pipeline files that you can edit.
+If you have any instance variables you would set them here in the `objectPipelineInstance.json` or the `motionPipelineInstance.json` file.
 An example would be the `inferencingUrl` variable used to call the Yolov3 module.
      * `./deploymentManifests` - a folder containing the Edge deployment manifest files for various cpu architectures and deployment configurations.

-1. Edit the *./setup/imageConfig.json* file to update the image named based on your container registry name:
+1. Edit the *./configs/imageConfig.json* file to update the image name based on the container registry name that you use:
     ```
     {
         "arch": "[amd64|arm64v8]",